-P: This position locks the drive wheels.
+P : This position locks the drive wheels.
 Use P (Park) when starting the engine because the vehicle cannot move easily.

-It is dangerous to get out of the vehicle if the transmission is not in P (Park) with the parking brake set.
+It is dangerous to get out of the vehicle if the shift lever is not fully in P (Park) with the parking brake firmly set.
 The vehicle can roll.

 Do not leave the vehicle when the engine is running.
-If the engine has been left running, the vehicle can move suddenly.
+If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
-To be sure the vehicle will not move, even when on fairly level ground, always set the parking brake and place the transmission into P (Park).
-See Shifting Into Park ⇒ 187 and Driving Characteristics and Towing Tips ⇒ 235.
+To be sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to P (Park).
+See Shifting Into Park $\Rightarrow$ 184 and Driving Characteristics and Towing Tips $\Rightarrow$ 229.